Article updated: July 14, 2021

 Before you begin

 - Set up your team and set permissions for the organization members who will work in Impact.
-See Work with a Hootsuite organization (Business and Enterprise plans).
+See Get started with your Hootsuite Business or Enterprise account.

 - Add your social accounts to Hootsuite.
 See Add a social account to Hootsuite.

 Hootsuite Impact Starter subscriptions include the following My Analytics, Browse Content, and Filter Content features.

 Hootsuite Impact subscriptions include all of the following features:

 - My Analytics - View the performance of your social accounts and compare results for two different social accounts side by side.
 Create and share custom reports with your team, and select from numerous chart types to display your social media results.
 To learn more, see View and compare your organic and paid results.

 - ROI Analysis - Discover which social networks and accounts drive the highest ROI.
 View daily spend and ROI summary reports for individual accounts, or for all social accounts, and compare engagement between paid and organic profiles.
 To learn more, see Measure your social ROI.